Harbour International provides education for families with children between the ages of 4 and 11 who are living for a limited time in the Netherlands.

 Once our school has established that the child(ren) fits the admission criteria, you can start the admission process by completing all the following steps:

-Documents: The process starts with you sending us copies of the required documents (see list page 4 of this document).
+Documents: The process starts with you sending us copies of the required documents (see list below).

 Application form: Once all the documents are received, you will be contacted by our admissions officer who will send you a link to our application form.